Daniel-Liu-c0deb0t/General-Algorithms/machine_learning/reinforcement_learning/dddqn/README.md

 [The author's code](https://github.com/awjuliani/DeepRL-Agents)

 Actually, the whole series of posts helped me understand reinforcement learning.
 The source code is also available and it helped me learn TensorFlow.
 I recommend reading the posts.
+I used the author's implementation of the gridworld environment.

 [Implementation with TensorFlow + TFLearn](https://github.com/gokhanettin/dddqn-tf)